- Repair Scratches in Glass

 - With the polishing pad, the felt needs to be soaked in water for about an hour prior to use, the powdered compound needs to be mixed with water to the consistency of toothpaste or cake icing, and it also needs to be kept wet.
 Yes, it does make one hell of a mess as well.

-- Lastly, never ever use a tool exceeding 2500 rpm or permanent glass damage will occur.
+- Never ever use a tool exceeding 2500 rpm or permanent glass damage will occur.